 Welcome to this web enabled Working Together to Safeguard Children which can be accessed by using the Contents button.

-Keeping Children Safe in Education revised and published on the 2nd September 2019 should be read alongside Working Together to Safeguard Children.
+Keeping Children Safe in Education published September 2022, should be read alongside Working Together to Safeguard Children.

 tri.x provide proven and trusted procedures that underpin social care practice and safeguarding partnership and board responsibilities, promoting the best possible outcomes for children and vulnerable adults.
 For further information about our services and products, visit our website.